KB 2285: ALL NTLM AUTHENTICATORS ARE BUSY

 P = PLACEHOLDER

-Step 2: Log analysis in /var/log/squid3/cache.log
+Step 2: Analyze the logs in /var/log/squid3/cache.log

 WARNING lines can be filtered for easier reading.

-Command to type :
+Command to type:

 egrep -i '(busy|many|fatal)' /opt/olfeo5/data/proxy/log/cache.log